rogerbinns/apsw/doc/exceptions.rst

   time, or tried to close the same connection in two threads at the same time.

+  You can also get this exception by using a cursor as an argument to itself (eg as the input data for :meth:`Cursor.executemany`).
+  Cursors can only be used for one thing at a time.

 .. exception:: ForkingViolationError

   See :meth:`apsw.fork_checker`.